 According to a Sermo poll, the top barrier to JIT being used is a reluctance to change pre-existing workflows, which was cited by 26% of physicians.1 Many healthcare practices have defined routines that, if even slightly changed, can feel disruptive.
 This highlights that adoption of JIT is as much cultural as logistical, and support to get these programs off the ground requires buy-in from everyone in a care team.

 There’s also a shortage of trained coaches.
 One in five physicians said the lack of experienced clinicians to deliver coaching is a limiting factor1.
-While the demand is there, the infrastructure isn’t, which highlights the need for formal coach training or scalable digital alternatives.

 As one Sermo member and physician in Family Medicine put it, “I do feel that coaching could enhance outcomes, but experience leads to having solutions when all hell breaks loose.7” For many, coaching may offer a way to expand that experience safely to support more confident, capable decisions in the moments that matter most.